PvUtrix/shked/docs/features/MDX_EDITOR_INTEGRATION.md

 ## Overview

-Integrate MDXEditor (modern React WYSIWYG Markdown editor) to create a comprehensive homework management system for SmartSchedule.
+Integrate MDXEditor (modern React WYSIWYG Markdown editor) to create a comprehensive homework management system for Shked (Шкед).
 This will allow admins to create assignments with deadlines, students to submit homework in Markdown format, and admins to grade and provide feedback.

 ## Database Schema Changes